ertis-research/kafka-ml/README.md

 Create a distributed model with just a TF/Keras model source code and some imports/functions if needed.
-Maybe this distributed model consisting of three sub-models for the MINST dataset is a simple way to start:
+Maybe this distributed model consisting of three sub-models for the MNIST dataset is a simple way to start:

 ```py
 edge_input = keras.Input(shape=(28,28,1), name='input_img')